 Citizenship is owned by everyone at Nationwide and is led by our CEO, Graham Beale, who chairs the Citizenship Committee which meets quarterly.
-Under the Committee we have Working Groups, led by the subject matter experts within the business, which review progress against targets and assess emerging risks and opportunities in our priority areas, and report quarterly to the Citizenship Committee.
+Under the Committee we have Working Groups, led by senior leaders within the business, which review progress against targets and assess emerging risks and opportunities in our priority areas, and report quarterly to the Citizenship Committee.

-Our dedicated Citizenship team manages the programme on a day to day basis, with the support of a network of Community Champions around the UK.
-Citizenship is embedded into PRIDE, the behavioural set that supports our values, set at the heart of our culture.
-Ultimately, all of our employees are accountable for delivering Living on your side.
+Our dedicated Citizenship Team manages the programme on a day to day basis, with the support of a network of Community Champions around the UK.

-To be able to deliver the best possible value for our members, it is vital that we engage our key stakeholders so we understand issues, keep abreast of best practice and are able to strive to continually improve every part of our operations.
-Nationwide has a wide range of stakeholders, but recognise members, employees, government, suppliers and media as those we have the greatest impact on.
-We maintain a conversation with those key stakeholders through a range of channels:
+To be able to deliver the best possible value for our members, it's vital that we engage our key stakeholders so we understand their issues, keep abreast of best practice and strive to continually improve every part of our operations.
+We have a wide range of stakeholders.
+Those we have the greatest impact on our members, government, employees, media and suppliers.
+We main a conversation with them through a range of channels.

-TalkBacks – regular events around the country giving members the chance to talk to senior members of our Board.
+TalkBacks – regular events around the country giving members the chance to talk to directors and members of our Board

-Nationwide Connect – a group of more than 5,000 customers that give regular feedback on our products, services, advertising and programmes.
+Nationwide Connect – a group of more than 5,000 customers who give regular feedback on our products, services, advertising and new initiatives.

-Member Suggestions – customers can make service improvement ideas and suggestions on products.
+Member Suggestions – customers can make improvement ideas suggestions on products and services

 Government and MPs